-Several potential contamination sites (e.g., former landfills) are located within the property boundary of DoD lands and are adjacent to the roadway ROW or proximal to the proposed roadway projects.
+Several potential contamination sites (i.e., former landfills) are located within the property boundary of U.S. Department of Defense (DoD) lands and are adjacent to the roadway ROW or proximal to the proposed roadway projects (TEC JV 2009).
 These sites were investigated due to the potential for contamination migration if there is a need for construction dewatering, possibly drawing contaminants toward the proposed roadway improvements.

-The reports and studies completed for the Andersen Air Force Base (AFB) Installation Restoration Program (IRP) Management and the Navy Military Munitions Response Program (MMRP), USEPA, GEPA, and other federal and local environmental regulatory programs were reviewed to obtain information on potential contamination sites that are within DoD lands and are adjacent or proximal to the proposed improvements.
+The reports and studies completed for the Andersen Air Force Base (AFB) Installation Restoration Program (IRP) Management and the Navy Military Munitions Response Program (MMRP), USEPA, GEPA, and other federal and local environmental regulatory programs were reviewed to obtain information on potential contamination sites that are within DoD lands and are adjacent or proximal to the proposed improvements (TEC JV 2009).

 The current DoD ROI on Guam for hazardous materials and waste includes Air Force and Navy properties.
 Air Force properties include Andersen AFB, comprised of the main base, the munitions storage area, and Northwest Field; Andersen Administration Annex (Andersen South); and the Andersen Communications Annex Barrigada site near the Guam International Airport.
-Navy properties include Naval Base Guam, Naval Computer and Telecommunications Station (NCTS) Finegayan, Finegayan South Housing Area, NCTS Barrigada Transmitter Site, Naval Hospital area, Nimitz Hill, and the Naval Munitions Site.
+Navy properties include the main naval base at Apra Harbor, Naval Computer and Telecommunications Station Finegayan, Finegayan South Housing Area, Naval Computer and Telecommunications Station Barrigada Transmitter Site, Naval Hospital area, Nimitz Hill, and the Ordnance Annex.

 In 1986, Congress created the Defense Environmental Restoration Program (DERP).
 The DERP addresses the identification and cleanup of hazardous substances and military munitions remaining from past activities at DoD lands and FUDS.
-Within the DERP, the DoD created two program categories: the IRP and the MMRP.
+Within the DERP, the DoD created two program categories, namely the IRP and the Military Munitions Response Program.

-On Guam, the USEPA, DoD, and Government of Guam have ongoing cleanup activities of DERP sites.
-The DoD and State/Territorial Memorandum of Agreement (DSMOA) established a program where GEPA staff work closely with DoD representatives to discuss and facilitate environmental restoration and cleanup work on Guam.
+On Guam, USEPA, DoD, and Government of Guam (GovGuam) have ongoing cleanup activities of DERP sites.
+The DoD and State/Territorial Memorandum of Agreement (DSMOA) established a program where GEPA staff work closely with DoD representatives to discuss and facilitate environmental restoration and clean-up work on Guam.
 Under the DSMOA program, GEPA maintains regulatory oversight of environmental restoration efforts undertaken on Guam by the DoD to ensure compliance with applicable local and federal laws and regulations.
 The DSMOA oversees the following three DoD programs:

-- Base Realignment and Closure A cleanup program to ensure the environmental suitability of properties planned for subsequent transfer to the Government of Guam. - IRP The IRP focuses on cleaning up releases of hazardous substances that pose risks to the public and/or the environment at active, as well as Base Realignment and Closure and FUDS, military sites owned or used by the DoD.
-The IRP is the main DoD environmental restoration program that covers on base actions, such as the Orote Landfill at Commander Navy Region Marianas, Construction Battalion Landfill at South Finegayan and Landfills # 1 and #2 at NCTS Finegayan, and Andersen AFB CERCLA actions. - FUDS A program managed by U.S. Army Corps of Engineers that is designed to clean up military sites that are no longer owned by the U.S. Government.
+- Base Realignment and Closure A clean-up program to ensure the environmental suitability of properties planned for subsequent transfer to GovGuam. - IRP The IRP focuses on cleaning up releases of hazardous substances that pose risks to the public and/or the environment at active, as well as Base Realignment and Closure and FUDS, military sites owned or used by the DoD.
+The IRP is the main DoD environmental restoration program that covers on base actions, such as the Orote landfill at COMNAV Marianas, Construction Battalion landfill clean-up at Finegayan, and Andersen AFB CERCLA actions. - FUDS A program managed by U.S. Army Corps of Engineers that is designed to clean up military sites that are no longer owned by the U.S. Government.